ankitjainst/BitInteger/README.md

+# Use case
+To write integer to a binary file from java while being fully aware of the encoding and verifying the same by being able to read from C program.

 # BitInteger
 BitInteger is a java class for storing integer with internal representation in little endian or big endian form.
 It provides helper methods to convert to byte array and read from byte array